trimble-oss/website-modus.trimble.com/content/components/web/cards.md

 - You need to group information in a digestible form.
 - You need to offer a short entry point that is linked to more detailed content or a complex task.
-- Lay out single or multiple sets of related information in the same region of the page.
+- Laying out single or multiple sets of related information in the same region of the page.
 Cards may include an image, a text summary, chips, and actions.
 Cards typically have similar widths, but heights should accommodate varying content.
+- Cards are commonly used on home or dashboard screens.

 **Don’t use when**